feathr-ai/feathr/docs/concepts/faq.md

 nav_order: 7
 ---

+# Feathr FAQ

 This page covered the most asked questions that we've heard from end users.

-# when do you need a feature store and when do you don't?
+## when do you need a feature store and when do you don't?

 when you have entities/keys you usually need it (like for deep learning etc.)

-when you don't (say just doing regular image recognation task) you probably don't need feature store.
+when you don't (say just doing regular image recognition task) you probably don't need feature store.

-# What is a key and which kind of features need this?
+## What is a key and which kind of features need this?

 For Feathr keys, think that every feature needs it by default, i.e. think each Feathr Feature is associated with a certain key.